manatlan/reqman4/README.md

 A complete rewrite of [reqman](https://github.com/manatlan/reqman). __It's a **prototype/poc**__ !
 Don't know yet if it will replace the original, but I wanted to have a new/cleaner/simpler version, with all good ideas from the original.

 **MAJOR CHANGES**: This prototype is more python based for vars & tests, and can display html in http-verb's doc (to be able to make human readable html reports).
-Syntax is simpler/cleaner (to be able to have a json-schema to valid yml/rml)
+Syntax is simpler/cleaner (to be able to have a json-schema to valid yml/rml).
+And debugging is simpler.

 Currently, the package provide a `rq` command (but will be `reqman` in the future)